The impact of digital transformation on airport processes, business models and passenger experience

 There is an interesting parallel with the online browsing experience.
 Similar to online marketers, airports are now equipped with the equivalent of cookies (i.e data recorded through beacons or other sensor technologies) to track the passenger journey and transactions from kerb to gate.

 Digital transformation of airports is intensifying and manifested by digitisation, connectivity and big data trends.
-The first two have been covered in Parts 1 and 2 with big data trends to follow in Part 3 – this third and final part of the series will also take a more detailed look at the key benefits of process optimisation, business model innovation and a better passenger experience.
+The first two have been covered in Part 1 and Part 2 with big data trends to follow in Part 3 – this third and final part of the series will also take a more detailed look at the key benefits of process optimisation, business model innovation and a better passenger experience.